fone-tokyo/phisualaizer/README.md

 ## What is PHISUALAIZER?

 A browser-based lighting visualizer inspired by the legendary PHISH lighting director **Chris Kuroda (CK5)**.
 Built with Three.js.
 No installation required.

-Just open in Chrome.
+Open in Chrome.
+Dual screen TV output via BroadcastChannel.

 ---